Yas7777/Barrys/README.md

 # Barry's Workout Log

-This project idea combined my desire to learn C++ and a way to catalog my Barry's workouts.
-This is a CLI tool written in C++ where the user can enter specific stats related to the workout. (see Using the Program for more info).
+This is a CLI tool written in C++ where the user can enter specific stats related to Barry's workout (see Using the Program for more info).
+This project idea combines my desire to learn C++ and a way to catalog my Barry's workouts.
 It allows users to log their workouts in a separate .txt file.
 If needed, the user can also delete a workout related to a specific day.

 Barry is not a man (in this scenario) - Barry's refers to a 60 min HIIT workout focused on running and floor exercises.
 In case this piqued your interest - https://www.barrys.com